View All: Sweatbands

 The Meaning of Purple

 Who knew that wearing a plain purple sweatband could mean all of those things?
-When wearing a purple sweatband, take pride in the vastness of this particular color as most of what it represents are positive or neutral attributes.
+When wearing a purple sweatband, take pride in the vastness of this particular color as most of what it represents is positive or neutral attributes.
 The meaning alone could be enough to fuel your stamina as you work out your muscles.

 When and Where to Wear your Purple Sweatbands